 Because of these limitations, EBITDA and Adjusted EBITDA should not be considered in isolation or as a substitute for performance measures calculated in accordance with GAAP.
 We compensate for these limitations by relying primarily on our GAAP results and using EBITDA and Adjusted EBITDA only supplementally.
-You should review the reconciliations of net (loss) income to EBITDA and Adjusted EBITDA below and not rely on any single financial measure to evaluate our business.
+You should review the reconciliations of net loss to EBITDA and Adjusted EBITDA below and not rely on any single financial measure to evaluate our business.

-The following table reconciles net (loss) income to EBITDA and Adjusted EBITDA for the periods presented.
+The following table reconciles net loss to EBITDA and Adjusted EBITDA for the periods presented.

 For the years ended

-December 31, 2019 December 31, 2018 December 31, 2017
+December 31, 2020 December 31, 2019

-Net (loss) income \$ (14,302) \$ 87 \$ 7,817
+Net loss \$ (81,022) \$ (14,302)

 Plus:

-Tax (benefit) expense (3,309) (661) 3,970
+Tax expense (benefit) 52,216 (3,309)

-Depreciation 9,139 6,657 2,348
+Depreciation 12,082 9,139

-Amortization 5,994 5,210 1,052
+Amortization 12,815 5,994

-Interest 14,495 8,022 1,563
+Interest 26,299 14,495

-EBITDA \$ 12,017 \$ 19,315 \$ 16,750
+EBITDA \$ 22,390 \$ 12,017

-Acquisition costs (1) 6,147 3,787 1,965
+Acquisition costs (1) 2,620 6,147

-Management fees 610

-Costs associated with becoming a public company 2,710

-Supplier receivable recovery (175)

-Integration costs and costs of discontinued

-clinics (2) 3,788 998
+Integration costs and costs of discontinued clinics (2) 9,776 3,788

-SKU rationalization (3) 6,482
+SKU rationalization (3) - 6,482

-Purchase accounting adjustment to inventory 4,805 2,149
+Purchase accounting adjustment to inventory - 4,805

-Stock based compensation expense 7,355 3,812 447
+Stock based compensation expense 9,170 7,355

-Fair value adjustment of contingent note (4) 7,320 3,280
+Fair value adjustment of contingent note (4) - 7,320

-Non same-store revenue (5) (8,088) (3,967)
+Non same-store revenue (5) (8,987) (8,088)

-Non same-store costs (5) 19,553 10,345
+Non same-store costs (5) 22,256 19,553

-Clinic launch expenses (6) 767 1,380
+Clinic launch expenses (6) 3,085 767

-Litigation expenses 529
+Litigation expenses 1,006 529

-Non-recurring royalty settlement (7) 440
+COVID-19 related costs (7) 6,476

-Adjusted EBITDA. \$ 60,675 \$ 41,539 \$ 22,307
+Adjusted EBITDA \$ 67,792 \$ 60,675

-(1) Acquisition costs include legal, accounting, banking, consulting, diligence, and other out-of-pocket costs.

-- (2) Integration costs and costs of discontinued clinics represent costs related to integrating the acquired businesses, such as personnel costs like severance and signing bonuses, consulting work, contract termination, and IT conversion costs.
-These costs are primarily in the Products segment and the corporate segment for personnel costs, legal and consulting expenses, and IT costs.
-In addition, related to the Service Segment, there were costs associated with vet services clinics that were discontinued subsequent to the acquisition of VIP and wellness center closures. - (3) SKU rationalization relates to the disposal of or reserve to estimated net realizable value for inventory that will either no longer be sold, or will be de-emphasized, as the Company aligns brands between Legacy PetIQ brands and brands acquired as part of the Perrigo Animal Health Acquisition.
-All costs are included in the Products segment gross margin. - (4) Fair value adjustment on the contingent note represents the non cash adjustment to mark the 2019 Contingent note to fair value. - (5) Non same-store revenue and costs relate to our Services segment and are from wellness centers, host partners, and regions with less than six full trailing quarters of operating results. - (6) Clinic launch expenses relate to our Services segment and represent the nonrecurring costs to open new veterinary wellness centers, primarily employee costs, training, marketing, and rent prior to opening for business. - (7) Non-recurring royalty settlement represents a settlement paid to a supplier related to a royalty agreement in place since 2013.
+- (1) Acquisition costs include legal, accounting, banking, consulting, diligence, and other out-of-pocket costs related to completed and contemplated acquisitions. - (2) Integration costs and costs of discontinued clinics represent costs related to integrating the acquired businesses, such as personnel costs like severance and signing bonuses, consulting work, contract termination, and IT conversion costs.
+These costs are primarily in the Products segment and the corporate segment for personnel costs, legal and consulting expenses, and IT costs. - (3) SKU rationalization relates to the disposal of or reserve to estimated net realizable value for inventory that will either no longer be sold, or will be de-emphasized, as the Company aligns brands between Legacy PetIQ brands and brands acquired as part of the Perrigo Animal Health Acquisition.
+All costs are included in the Products segment gross margin. - (4) Fair value adjustment on the contingent note represents the non cash adjustment to mark the 2019 Contingent Note to fair value. - (5) Non same-store revenue and costs relate to our Services segment and are from wellness centers, host partners, and regions with less than six full trailing quarters of operating results. - (6) Clinic launch expenses relate to our Services segment and represent the nonrecurring costs to open new veterinary wellness centers, primarily employee costs, training, marketing, and rent prior to opening for business. - (7) Costs related to maintaining service segment infrastructure, staffing, and overhead related to clinics and wellness centers closed due to COVID-19 related health and safety initiatives.
+Product segment and unallocated corporate costs related to incremental wages paid to essential workers and sanitation costs due to COVID.